dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

     ![Whois privacy in domain list](/files/whoisprivacy-domain-list.png)

 1. Click on the right arrow icon to open the domain feature menu, and click <label>Disable WHOIS Privacy</label>.
-You will be taken to a confirmation page.
+This takes you to a confirmation page.

     ![Disable WHOIS Privacy](/files/whoisprivacy-domain-list-disable.png)